lakshyabhasin509/LBMS/README.md

 ### Clone the project

 1. Fork the project to your repository
-2. Clone de project using: `git clone url/of/your/repository.com`
+2. Clone the project using: `git clone url/of/your/repository.com`
 3. Install dependencies using: `npm i`
 4. Create a branch with this format "feature_username"
 5. Start the project with: `npm run start:dev`